The Wisconsin Bureau of Consumer Protection assists and educates Wisconsin consumers who may be the victims of identity theft or fraud.

 Our office provides victim assistance and recovery.
 If you wish to pursue this matter outside of our mediation efforts, contact a private attorney to discuss your legal remedies.
 You can contact an attorney by calling the State Bar of Wisconsin Lawyer Referral and Information Service at: 1-800-362-9082 or (608) 257-4666.
 If you meet income requirements, you can also get low-cost legal services by looking up Legal Aid in the yellow pages of your phone book.

 If your complaint is part of a bigger identity theft or identity fraud investigation, we may share your complaint with the appropriate local, state, and federal authorities.

 Please a security freeze on your credit report

 Immediately contact each the three major credit reporting agencies listed below and request a free security freeze.
 A security freeze will prohibit the release of any information on the credit report without express authorization.
 A security freeze is designed to prevent an extension of credit from being approved without consent, which makes it more difficult for identity thieves to open new accounts in your name.

 Place a fraud alert on your credit report

-Immediately call one of the three major credit reporting agencies listed below.
-Ask them to place a fraud alert on your credit report with a note that creditors should call you before opening any new accounts in your name.
+Also ask one of the three major credit reporting agencies listed above to place a fraud alert on your credit report with a note that creditors should call you before opening any new accounts in your name.
 When you notify one of the credit reporting agencies, they notify the other two.
 A fraud alert on your report helps prevent identity thieves from getting credit or opening new bank accounts in your name.
 The alert will be active for 90 days and renewed as often as you like.